neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 ![](b64table.png)

 `file3.txt`'s binary representation is `11111111 00110010 00110011 00001010`.
 The way Base64 works is to interpret the bits in groups of 6.
-So even though there are 4 groups of 8 bits, we're going to modify the spacing to reflect how Base64 sees this: `111111 110011 001000 110011 000010 10`.
+So even though the logical grouping of a byte is 8 bits, we're going to modify the groupings to be 6 bits (to reflect how Base64 sees this): `111111 110011 001000 110011 000010 10`.
 In fact, let's look at it in a table format to make things easier:

 | Bytes | Base64 character |
 | :---: | :---: |